 Jonathan and I took advantage of a sun-drenched Saturday in April to make our first 2021 trip out to The Field House on Sutton Island.
 No spring opening has ever held more import for me than this one, here on the threshold of launching Rachel Field’s book at last.
 The house survived the winter well, aided by the cloak of a new roof last fall.
 The interior, however, suffered the inevitable showers of debris that come with roof jobs in an open-frame house.
 Despite our attempts at draping, everything is carpeted in shards of wood, bits of shingle, roofing nails, and 100-year-old dust.
 No matter.
 You can’t take away the view, or the ocean’s deep springtime blue, or the layers of history adorning the walls and shelves.
 Rachel is still there, and I think she might have winked at me in the shine of this ancient, well-used ceramic bowl that I’m sure she used for biscuit-making or cranberry muffins long ago.
-I like to think she’s saying, “Here we go, Robin; Let’s do this thing.” |
+I like to think she’s saying, “Here we go, Robin; Let’s do this thing.”

-AuthorRobin Clifford Wood is a writer and writing teacher.
-She lives in central Maine with her husband and dogs, loves to be outdoors, and enjoys ever-expanding horizons through her grown children and their multi-species families.
+AuthorRobin Clifford Wood is an award-winning author, poet, and writing teacher.
+She lives in central Maine with her husband, loves to be outdoors, and enjoys ever-expanding horizons through her children, grandchildren, and granddogs.
 Archives

 Categories |